 - Reporting and transparency for compensation model changes

-- Compensation is aligned between provider performance and organizational goals which includes volume, outcomes and cost
+- Compensation is aligned between provider performance and organizational goals including volume, outcomes and cost

-- Effective compensation model addressing primary care, specialty care, hospital services
+- Effective compensation model addressing primary care, specialty care and hospital services

-- Incentives aligned with desired system and payer outcomes (performance, quality, utilization, safety, patient satisfaction
+- Incentives aligned with desired system and payer outcomes including performance, quality, utilization, safety and patient satisfaction

-However, where a physician organization may be at various points on the journey toward high performance can limit the ability to design and implement a compensation plan for its members.
-For example, an organization could be an emerging group practice, but its clinical, operational, and financial infrastructures are not in line with its culture, values, strategy, leadership and management.
+Where a physician organization is at on the journey toward high performance can limit the ability to design and implement a compensation plan for its members.
+For example, an organization could be an emerging group practice, but its clinical, operational and financial infrastructures are not in line with its culture, values, strategy, leadership and management.

-Quality and citizenship requirements should always be part of any physician leadership onboarding and/or training so physicians know exactly how your organizational culture translates into care delivery performance.
-There should be minimum expectations for citizenship goals, both within the physician group and the hospital/system.
-Examples include engaging in leadership opportunities, getting along with peers, having good charting habits, minimizing compliance risks.
+Quality and citizenship requirements should always be part of physician leadership onboarding and/or training so physicians know exactly how the organizational culture translates into care delivery performance.
+There should be minimum expectations for citizenship goals within the physician group and the hospital or healthcare system.
+Citizen goals can include engaging in leadership opportunities, getting along with peers, having good charting habits and minimizing compliance risks.

-For specialty physician organizations, compensation plan components and incentive metrics should be tailored to the specific group and provider environment and should ultimately coincide with the goals of each individual practitioner along with those of the department/division and organization.
+For specialty physician organizations, compensation plan components and incentive metrics should be tailored to the specific group and provider environment, and should ultimately coincide with the goals of each individual practitioner along with those of their department, division and organization.

-- Basing compensation on organizational priorities—physician engagement, quality, service line performance—and setting minimum standards for eligibility.
+- Base compensation on organizational priorities including physician engagement, quality and service line performance, and setting minimum standards for eligibility.

-- Calibrating performance expectation per clinical, administrative, or other work effort criterion.
+- Calibrate performance expectations per clinical, administrative or other work effort criterion.

-- Using external benchmarking data (e.g., Medical Group Management Association) as needed.
+- Use external benchmarking data (e.g., Medical Group Management Association).

-- Establishing a component for not meeting performance expectations.
+- Establish a component for not meeting performance expectations.

 Begin compensation planning by examining current provider models.
-Complete the four-step process depicted in Figure 4 before starting to develop the goals and key objectives of any new or future compensation plan models.
+Complete the four-step process (Figure 4) before starting to develop the goals and key objectives of any new or future compensation plan models.